 Critically, the party asserting a change of domicile has the burden to prove, by clear and convincing evidence, that the taxpayer abandoned his or her historic domicile and moved to the new location with the intent to remain there permanently.
 Don't take the burden of proof concept lightly.
-"Clear and convincing" evidence is not defined, but we're sure it means better than 51/49.
+"Clear and convincing" evidence is not defined, but we know that it means the taxpayer's ties to their claimed place of domicile vs. New York cannot be anywhere close to equal.
 If a taxpayer has the burden of proof in a domicile audit and the case is a close one, a tie will go the New York Tax Department.
 Of course, if the Department is asserting a change-of-domicile into New York, the burden goes the other way, and the Department must prove, by clear and convincing evidence, that the taxpayer intended to change his domicile to New York.